 - I would author a novel dedicated to him

 I do have my limits, however.
 I wouldn’t use his toothbrush, and to take the fall on his behalf for something of which I am guiltless, I’d have to think about that.
 A life behind bars could be worse than death; death is a form of freedom.
 Decisions.
 Decisions.
 Should any of us find ourselves in this crisis, we have Charlie Chaplin to teach us a thing or two about the right choice.
 Again, “City Lights.”
-Six months pass before the Tramp is released from prison.
-He is in worse condition than before.
+Time passes.
+The Tramp is in worse condition than before.
 Coat torn at the seams, holes in pockets, he wanders the streets an object of derision as boys shoot pellets at him.
-He is annoyed, nothing more… not angry, not bitter… no matter what atrocities incarceration and life itself had done him.
+He is annoyed, nothing more… not angry, not bitter… no matter what atrocities life had done him.
 Even then, his annoyance passes.
 Such is the nature of the Tramp – upbeat against all odds – which makes the finale to “City Lights” the most poignant in all filmdom.

 I wish you could experience it as I did, to the movie score Chaplin had composed as performed live by the San Francisco Symphony, only words for the pounding of drums and clashing of cymbals in simulating the beating of a weeping heart are beyond my vocabulary.
 Instead, I offer you another Chaplin treasure: